Neogiciaa/Scoot-Project/readme.md

 ## Start project

-After cloning this repository, you will need to move inside project folder using:
+After cloning this repository, move inside the project folder using:

 ```bash
 cd scoot-project